spacefarergames/AloneInTheDarkReHaunted/README.md

 4. The game begins in the attic of Derceto Manor.
 5. Copy the built DOSBox.exe into your Alone In The Dark Steam/GOG game folder alongside Tatou.exe.
 When Steam launches "DOSBox.exe", it will start the FITD engine instead.

+### Automatic Installation
+Beginning with Version 2.0, Rehaunted will automatically find and copy over the original game files if installed from Steam, GOG or the CD version is in the drive.
+If found, the game will copy the files and you will be good to go.
+In the event it doesn't copy them into the game directory.
+As an extra bonus, it will copy itself over afterwards to make it easy to launch from Steam / GOG.
+The Steam Overlay will then work too!

 ### Gameplay Basics

 *Alone in the Dark* is a survival-horror adventure.
 You explore a haunted mansion, solve puzzles, and fight (or flee from) supernatural enemies.